ICREE8/arnext/README.md

 This allows perma-dApps to have all kinds of cloud-powered parformance optimizations, which was not possible before.

-## Limitations of PermaApps
+## Limitations of Perma-dApps

-Permaapps are SPAs (single-page applications) deployed on Arweave, which requires complete SSG (static site generation) to build the app before deployment.
+Perma-dApps are SPAs (single-page applications) deployed on Arweave, which requires complete SSG (static site generation) to build the app before deployment.
 Permaapps tradittionally allow only client-side hash routing within the SPA due to the lack of server-side routing.

 An example permaapp.